7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 7/exercise 1.md

     Acc.
 ```

-The default Type for a segment in a binary is `integer`, and the default Size for Type integer is 8 bits, so the example above is equivalent to:
+The default Type for a segment in a binary is `integer`, and the default Size for integer is 8 bits, so the example above is equivalent to:

 ```erlang
 reverse_bytes(Bin) ->